-After the consultation, your attorney may conduct some preliminary investigation of your claim while your loved one decides whether hiring an attorney is the correct decision.
-To gain more information about your claim, he or she may perform background checks on employees of the nursing home or look into whether state agencies or other organizations have investigated the nursing home or its owners for similar incidents.
-Once your parent or loved one decides to proceed with the lawsuit, the attorney and their team will conduct a more thorough investigation.
+After the consultation, our nursing home lawyer in Asheville may perform background checks on employees at the nursing home.
+They might also look into whether state agencies or other organizations have investigated the nursing home or its owners for similar incidents.
+Once a family or their loved one decides to proceed with the lawsuit, our nursing home injury lawyers will conduct a more thorough investigation.

-This may be the stage of your lawsuit that takes the longest.
-Nursing home abuse and neglect cases are almost never simple, so building a good case takes time, skill, and persistence.
-One of the most important tasks your nursing home abuse attorney will undertake is to gather records including your loved one’s medical records from before, during and after the abuse or neglect and facility records from the nursing home.
-These records are necessary for determining the extent of your loved one’s injuries, their financial damages, their noneconomic damages, and other damages they may be able to collect.
+Our Asheville nursing home abuse attorney will gather records.
+Records include your loved one’s medical records from before, during, and after the abuse or neglect, along with facility records from the nursing home.
+These records can help determine the extent of your loved one’s injuries and the financial and non-economic damages that may be collected.
 Facility records and even some of your loved one’s medical records will come from the nursing home, whose staff may delay and prolong providing records of their negligence or malfeasance for as long as they can.

-Your attorney will also likely consult with one or more experts, who will review your loved one’s records and write a report concluding whether abuse has taken place and what effects the abuse will have on his or her quality of life.
-The type of expert your attorney consults will depend on your loved one’s case.
-He or she may consult geriatric physicians or nurses, mental health practitioners, life care planning experts, or other professionals who have years of experience in their field to provide reports or testify in your loved one’s case.
-Experts can provide evidence to substantiate your loved one’s claim, but they can also help you and your attorney determine how well your case will hold up in settlement negotiation or in trial.
-This can be invaluable in your attorney’s strategy for handling your case.
+Our attorney will also likely consult with experts who will review your loved one’s records and write a report about any abuse that has taken place and its effects on quality of life.
+Our Asheville nursing home abuse lawyer may consult geriatric physicians or nurses, mental health practitioners, life care planning experts, or other experienced professionals who can provide reports or testify in your family’s case.
+Their reports and testimony can benefit settlement negotiations or support your case in trial.

 Step 3.
-Your Attorney Will Serving Your Nursing Home Abuse Claim
+Our Asheville Nursing Home Abuse Attorney Will Serve Your Claim

-Once your nursing home abuse attorney has collected enough information about your loved one’s nursing home neglect or abuse claim, he or she will create a demand package.
-This will demonstrate your case to the nursing home, their insurer, and other responsible parties who may be on the hook for damages.
+Once our nursing home abuse lawyer has collected enough information about your loved one’s nursing home neglect or abuse claim, your attorney will create a demand package.
+This will demonstrate your case to the nursing home, its insurer, and other responsible parties who may be liable for damages.
 The demand package discusses the ways in which the nursing home was negligent in caring for your loved one and enumerates the damages your loved one is seeking.

 Most personal injury cases, including nursing home abuse cases, end with a settlement out of court.
-Negotiations surrounding the demand package can continue for several months as both sides attempt to achieve the most favorable outcome for their client.
-This back-and-forth is much less costly than taking the case to court, however, so both plaintiffs and defendants have an interest in settlement rather than trial.
+Negotiations surrounding the demand package can continue for several months, as both sides attempt to achieve the most favorable outcome for their client.
+This back-and-forth is much less costly than taking the case to court, however.
+So, both plaintiffs and defendants have an interest in settlement rather than going to trial.

-If negotiations fail to result in a reasonable settlement for your loved one, you and your attorney may decide to take your case to trial.
+If negotiations fail to produce a reasonable settlement for your loved one, you and your attorney may decide to take your case to trial.
 This process begins with filing a complaint with the court in the county where you live.
-The complaint contains much of the same information as the demand package: it describes how and why the nursing home was responsible for your loved one’s damages and it discusses the amount of money that your loved one is seeking in compensation.
+The complaint contains information similar to what was included in the demand package: it describes how and why the nursing home was responsible for your loved one’s damages, and it discusses the amount of money that your loved one is seeking in compensation.
 It also contains a demand for a jury trial in the case.

 In North Carolina, all superior court litigants must attempt to resolve their case through mediation before the court will hear the case at trial.
-Mediation is a process where a neutral third party attempts to help both sides of a lawsuit reach a settlement.
+Mediation involves a neutral third party who attempts to help both sides of a lawsuit reach a settlement.
 Both sides split the cost of the mediator’s services.
-At mediation, each party presents their side of the case in a presentation where both sides are present; then each party and their attorney meets with the mediator in separate rooms.
-The mediator brings settlement offers between the two parties and offers his or her insight into the case.
-Mediators are typically experienced attorneys, so their opinion of the case is valuable and can give injured people an idea of what to expect at trial.
-The mediator’s role is not to suggest a resolution, but rather to help parties to a casework it out for themselves.
-Mediation is also a final opportunity for both parties to minimize their costs and settle the case.
+After hearing from both sides, the mediator brings settlement offers between the two parties and offers his or her insight into the case.
+The mediator’s role is not to suggest a resolution, but rather to help parties reach a settlement for themselves.
+Mediation also provides a final opportunity for both parties to minimize costs and settle the case.

 If mediation fails, the case will be scheduled to go to court in front of a judge and a jury.
-Your attorney may conduct focus groups before trial to determine the characteristics of a “good” juror or a “bad” juror to assist him or her in selecting a jury.
-The experts who provided their opinions in earlier stages of the trial may agree to testify on your behalf.
+Our nursing home injury lawyers may conduct focus groups before trial to determine the characteristics of a “good” or “bad” juror when selecting a jury.
+The experts who provided their opinions in earlier stages of the case may to testify on your behalf.

 How Long Do Nursing Home Abuse Cases Take?

-It is impossible to tell at the start of a case how much time will pass from beginning to end.
+It is difficult to determine the duration of a case at its start.
 Litigating a nursing home abuse case can take two years or more.
 However, cases that take longer than two years are rare.
 It is important to remember that most cases are resolved before a lawsuit is ever filed.
 Cases often settle in a few months to a year.
-Once your attorney has obtained all of your loved one’s medical records, he or she may be able to give you an idea of what to expect from your case.
+Once your nursing home lawyer in Asheville has obtained all of your loved one’s medical records, he or she may be able to give an idea of the timeframe.

 Each step in the process of a nursing home abuse claim is crucial to the success of your loved one’s case.
-Patience and trust in your attorney are important to your peace of mind during this process.
-Our personal injury team offers initial consultations at no cost to you or your loved one, where your family can discuss your case and help you plan for getting your elderly relative the care he or she needs during the claim process.
-Contact us today for help in determining your first steps in getting your family member the compensation he or she needs after nursing home abuse or neglect.
+Patience and trust in your nursing home lawyers are important.
+Our personal injury team offers initial consultations at no cost to you or your loved one.
+Contact our Asheville nursing home abuse attorney today for help getting your family member the compensation he or she needs after suffering nursing home abuse or neglect.